Since the advent of Deep Learning, the comforting objection to Artificial Intelligence,

 In this lecture, Andrew Ng said (at 58 minutes into the video) that a lot of radiologists that are graduating today will be impacted by A.I. in the course of their careers.

 To become a physician, you need four years of pre-med, four years of med school, then two years at residency.
 It's very challenging for a human to become a doctor.
-It's starting to look as if this is something that comes easy to A.I.
+This is something that comes easy to A.I.

 If A.I. is bound to replace doctors, it might replace most jobs.
 But I say that there are still—and will always be--labors of love whose human’s achievements robots will never approximate.
 At the risk of sounding like a crotchety old magician who will inevitably be proven wrong, let me assure you that this is coming from a technophile.
 My argument is not that robots cannot perform magic and will never be great magicians...but that no one will care.
 An example of creative industry that springs to mind is poetry.
 Here is one of my favorite poems: